Skip to Content

 Rock Phosphate for Nutrient Boost

-1. Apply at 10 pounds per 100 square feet before flowering begins
+1. Apply 10 pounds per 100 square feet before planting season begins

-2. Mix thoroughly into your soil’s top 6 inches where mycorrhizae interaction occurs
+2. Mix thoroughly into the top 6 inches where mycorrhizal benefits occur naturally

 Sustainable Gardening Practices